Kozenomenon/AnyStationOS/README.md

 DoClientPGDEdits=False
 ```
 **DebugMode** <br>
-Enables logging via PrintServerGameLog.
+Enables logging via PrintServerGameLog.<br>
 **MiniOilPumpMatches** <br>
-Comma-delimited list of match strings for which structures to add the Mini Oil Pump engram to.
+Comma-delimited list of match strings for which structures to add the Mini Oil Pump engram to.<br>
 **DoExistingStructuresCheck** <br>
 If True will perform check on server for existing structures missing any of the added engrams.
 If missing, the engram will be added to the structure.
 I left this in here in case anyone finds that they need it.
 Once I made the singleton a SaveGameActor I found that after the first game/server start the logic ran early enough and this was not needed.
-So I made this disabled by default.
+So I made this disabled by default.<br>
 **DoClientPGDEdits** <br>
 If True the singleton will set itself to be replicated and it will run the PGD array merge on clients as well.
 I found that this was not needed, but left it in here disabled by default just in case.